rovingpen/path-of-the-kings/chapter-03.md

 "That is... over simplification, Shirou.
 Death isn't... the scariest thing in the world.
 Tell me, when you where surrounded by the fire.
 When you knew you didn't have any hope of survival what is that scared you the most?
 Knowing that you were about to die of the pain and hopelessness that you felt in that moment?"

-"I... wanted to live" Shirou answered. " I desperately wanted to live but....
+"I... wanted to live" Shirou answered. " I desperately wanted to live but...
 I wanted it to be over.
 I wanted the pain to go away.
 The burning and the chocking and..."

 "Yes.
 In that very moment what scared you the most was life itself.
 Death can be a much more merciful mistress compared to Life."

 "But... but you saved me.
 You saved and I'm happy to be alive now."

 "Yes.
-Because I took you away from the things that were hurting you, scaring you but....
+Because I took you away from the things that were hurting you, scaring you but...
 Sometime the things we fear the most are inside of us.
 Part of us.
 So ingrained into our own lives that we can't exist without them, but we don't want to live with them either."

 "Are you?"
 Shirou asked.
 "Are you scared of your life up to the point that you want to die?
 Is *Death* your *Salvation*?"